 A trustee in bankruptcy will look at your finances, expenses, and unsecured debts and find a monthly amount you can afford to pay.
 They will propose this to your unsecured creditors who then take a vote on it.
 If the majority of your creditors accept the proposal, all of them will be legally bound to it.
-You will then pay back your debt in small monthly payments disbursed by your trustee in bankruptcy for a period of up to five years.
-Typically, the final amount of debt you wind up paying is much smaller than what you owe.
-Plus, a consumer proposal stops interest from growing on this debt, saving you even further.

 When you’re in debt, you do have options.
 Talk to a trustee in bankruptcy about what you can do about growing debt.